kubesphere/website/content/zh/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 {{< notice info >}}

-- wechatApiCorpId is the id of your Wechat Work.
+- `wechatApiCorpId` is the id of your WeChat Work.
-- wechatApiAgentId is the id of app sending message to user in your Wechat Work
+- `wechatApiAgentId` is the id of the app sending messages to users in your WeChat Work.
-- wechatApiSecret is the secret of this app, you can get these two parameters in App Management of your Wechat Work.
+- `wechatApiSecret` is the secret of this app.
+You can get these two parameters in **App Management** of your WeChat Work.
 - Any user, party or tag who wants to receive notifications must be in the allowed users list of this app.

 {{</ notice >}}

-The wechatConfigSelector is a selector to select WechatConfig for wechat receiver, if the wechatConfigSelector is not set, wechat receiver will use the default wechat config.
-You can create a default wechat config like this.
+`wechatConfigSelector` is a selector to select `WechatConfig` for the WeChat receiver.
+If `wechatConfigSelector` is not set, the WeChat receiver will use the default WeChat configuration.
+You can create a default WeChat configuration as follows:

 ```yaml
 cat <<EOF | kubectl apply -f -